idaholab/moose/modules/doc/content/getting_started/installation/wsl.md

 ## Peacock prereqs (skip if not interested in Peacock)

 !alert warning title=Windows 11
-Windows 11 users need not follow VcXsrv instructions.
+Windows 11 users need not follow the VcXsrv instructions below.
 OpenGL is natively supported on Windows 11.

 - Install [VcXsrv](https://sourceforge.net/projects/vcxsrv/reviews/) (Windows 10 only).
 - Install video card drivers applicative to your graphics card hardware (All versions of Windows).